ploomber/doc/doc/quickstart/dashboard.md

 ## 3. Wait for the deployment to finish

-First, you'll see the "Deployment logs", which show the progress of installing your dashboards's dependencies.
+First, you'll see the `Deployment logs`, which show the progress of installing your dashboards's dependencies.

-After a minute or so, you'll see the "Application logs", which expose your dashboard as a web application.
+After a minute or so, you'll see the `Application logs`, which expose your dashboard as a web application.
 The first deployment takes about 2 minutes.

 ![](../static/dashboards-logs.png)

-Once the deployment is ready you'll see this in the "Application logs":
+Once the deployment is ready you'll see this in the `Application logs`:

 ```